amnahsiddiqa/RNASEQ_processing/README.md

  - MultiQC
  - TRIMGALORE

- These images can be pulled from amnahsid/rnaseq_analysis.
+ These images can be pulled from ``` docker pull amnahsid/rnaseq_analysis```.
 Please note that the combined image is quite large.

 ## For Nextflow Version (To be Public yet)